mauriciogtec/YetAnotherRStudioApplication/README.md

 -----

 ***It all starts with a story...***  My love story with R began during college as I learned from my mentor and friend, Ernesto Barrios.
 Besides being a Probability Professor at my university, he was an advocate of R who spent his energy promoting the use of R in Mexico.
 With him, I participated in local conferences endorsing R and embraced it as a companion throughout my academic life.
-I should have RStudio running on my computer at least 350 days a year!
+RStudio is running on my computer around 350 days a year!

 RStudio is making R great and unique for Data Science, while maintaining its unique flavor and philosophy: friendly to the academic and functional way of thinking.
 I would really like to take the next step and start contributing to this amazing language, while learning from the best.